XiuzeZhou/SGD-PMF/README.md

 # SGD-PMF
-SGD for Probabilistic Matrix Factorization(PMF)
+The SGD for Probabilistic Matrix Factorization(PMF) in Python